FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ## Message structures

 The UML metamodel depicted below is a conceptual view of message structures.

+**[ISSUE (Hanno): We need to update the diagram, e.g. it refers to FIX datatypes only.]**

 ![Orchestra Repository Metamodel](media/FIX-Repository-MetaModel.png)